 "The man who chases two rabbits, catches neither."

-Animator Controllers are both an animation system and a Finite State Machine system, but trying to do both at once prevents them from being effective at either one.
-They're intended to manage the core logic of your character actions, but using them for that is a very bad idea because they don't allow you to view any of their internal logic, making it near impossible to truly understand or debug them.
+Animator Controllers are both an animation system and a Finite State Machine system, but trying to do both at once prevents them from being truly effective at either one.
+They're intended to manage the core logic of your character actions but they don't allow you to view any of their internal logic, making it unnecessarily difficult to understand or debug them.
 Unity's laughable idea of "Effective Debugging" is to record everything then play it back and hope you can spot the problem.

 Animancer is a dedicated animation system.
 It doesn't make you define its logic in a special way so that it can try to manage its own behaviour, it just waits for you to tell it exactly what you want to do.
 This means that even without the Animancer Pro source code, you can still properly debug your important logic because it's all defined in your own scripts.

-State machines are a very common way to manage the behaviour of complex systems so Animancer does come with a Finite State Machine system, but it is entirely separate from the animation system.
+State machines are a very common way to manage the behaviour of complex systems so Animancer does come with a Finite State Machine system, but it's entirely separate from the animation system.
 They work well together, but you can very easily modify it or use any other system you prefer.
-Since it is intended to manage important logic, the full source code of the
+Since it's intended to manage important logic, the full source code of the

 Animancer.FSM system is included in both Animancer Lite and Animancer Pro.